martinMr79/bits-and-bots/README.md

 - **React**: For building the user interface.
 - **Styled Components with sass syntax**: For efficient styling.
-- **BEM Methodology**: Ensuring a scalable and maintainable CSS structure.
 - **WordPress API**: Backend operations.
 - **MUI**: Design components.